-No matter where you live, you can call or text the Transition House Association at 1-855-225-0220.
+No matter where you live, you can call or text the Transition House Association of Nova Scotia at 1-855-225-0220.
 It is free from anywhere in Nova Scotia.
 You can talk about your options any day, any time of day or night.

 Call 211 to learn about services near you.